grycap/oscar-landing/content/english/blog/post-egi-notebooks-integration.md

+---
+title: "Use of OSCAR API through EGI Notebooks"
+date: 2022-05-10T09:00:00+01:00
+# post image
+image: "/images/blog/post-egi-notebooks/main.png"
+# post type (regular/featured)
+type: "featured"
+# meta description
-# Use of OSCAR API through EGI Notebooks
+description: "This is a guide for the use of the OSCAR API through EGI Notebooks."
+# post draft
+draft: false
+---

 In this post, we are going to showcase the usage of the OSCAR python API, implemented to interact with OSCAR clusters and its services through EGI Notebooks, a tool based on JupyterHub for data analysis.